Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Application: 2019 daily Uruguay solar photovoltaic power production and forecast data set

-Next, we apply the optimal estimates of $\varepsilon$ to the thresholded normalized forecast function $\left(\frac{p_t}{h_t}\right)_{\!\!\varepsilon}$ in (\ref{corrforecast}) and compute the initial values of the diffusion parameters using formulas (\ref{initheta0}) and (\ref{initheta0alpha}) on the entire data sets.
-Such values are displayed in Tables~\ref{tab:initial-parameters-beta} and \ref{tab:initial-parameters-truncated-gaussian} below, for the beta and truncated normal case, respectively.
+Next, we apply the $\hat{\varepsilon}$ values to the thresholded normalized forecast function $\left(\frac{p_t}{h_t}\right)_{\!\!\varepsilon}$ in (\ref{corrforecast}) and compute the initial guesses of the diffusion parameters using formulas (\ref{initheta0}) and (\ref{initheta0alpha}) on the entire data sets.
+Those initial estimates are displayed in Tables~\ref{tab:initial-parameters-beta} and \ref{tab:initial-parameters-truncated-gaussian} below, for the beta and truncated normal cases, respectively.